felipe-monteiro16/payment-control-a-fabrica/README.md

     ```
     The payment link and the items table will be displayed.

-* `send-payment-link`: Get user debts, create a Mercado Pago payment link, and send it to the user via WhatsApp.
+* `send-payment-link`: Retrieves a user's debts, generates a Mercado Pago payment link, and sends it to the user via WhatsApp.

+    Ensure the `contacts.csv` is located on `data_access/src/` with the following headers
+    ```
+    splitwise_id,name,phone_number
+    ```
+    Populate this csv file with the users data.

     Usage example:
     ```
     poetry run python main.py send-payment-link USER-ID
     ```
-    The payment link will be sent to the user.
+    This command will automatically generate the payment link and send it to the specified user via WhatsApp.

-* `create-user-debts`: Create user debts in Splitwise from a CSV file.
+* `create-user-debts`: Create user debts in Splitwise based on data from a CSV file.

     Usage example:
     ```
     poetry run python main.py create-user-debts --path data_access/src/debts.csv --description "Expense description"
     ```

+    The CSV file containing the debts must be present at the path you provide with the --path option.

+    The CSV must have the following headers:
+    ```
+    user_id,name,value
+    ```
+    Fill the csv file with the debts data.

     The debts will be created in Splitwise and shown in the CLI.

 * `get-paid-debts`: Verify paid users (via Mercado Pago) and send payments to Splitwise.